deta/cloud-docs/docs/Lib.md

 A generator of objects that meet the `query` criteria.

-This generator has a max length of `limit`.
+the total number of items will not exceed the defined `limit`.

 Iterating through the generator yields arrays containing objects, each array of max length `buffer`.